General Rules & Information

 19. This association endorses the use to the red/yellow card system. www.ras.org.nz

-21.Trophies will be presented on Show Day but must be returned to the Secretaries office before 4pm.
+21.Trophies will be presented on Show Day but must be returned to the Secretary's office before 4pm.

-23 ANY rider which has a fall from a horse on the grounds MUST report to the First Aid Station to be assessed.
+23. Any rider which has a fall from a horse on the grounds MUST report to the St Johns Ambulance that is on site to be assessed.

 In the event that numbers are high - we reserve the right to restrict entries on classes.